-- Four general patterns of linguistic variation identified in Trump’s tweets: conversational, campaigning, engaging and advisory styles.
+- Four general patterns of linguistic variation were identified in Trump’s tweets: conversational, campaigning, engaging, and advisory styles.

 - Results are evidence that there was a clear and ultimately effective communication strategy employed by Trump and his team during the 2016 Presidential campaign.

 Donald Trump used Twitter effectively to promote his campaign, communicate policy goals, and attack opponents as part of a systematic campaign ahead of the 2016 US Presidential elections — a new study reveals.

 Detailed analysis of the US President’s tweets from 2009 to 2018 has also allowed researchers to estimate the point in time when the former Apprentice host actually decided to run for the Presidency.